About The ASI-WAS Human-Animal Studies Fellowship

 The ASI-WAS Human-Animal Studies Fellowship was started by the Animals and Society Institute (ASI) in 2007 and enables 6-8 fellows to pursue research in residence at Wesleyan University at the College of the Environment.
 In 2010, ASI began a partnership with Wesleyan University in Middletown, Connecticut, which now hosts the fellowship.
 Wesleyan is a selective private, coeducational, non-sectarian school of liberal arts and sciences known for the excellence of its academic and co-curricular programs.
 Wesleyan’s College of the Environment was created in 2009 with a belief in the resilience of the human spirit and a desire to engage students and scholars in discussions about environmental issues and their social and political impact.
 The fellowship is designed to support recipients’ individual research in human-animal studies as well as to promote interdisciplinary exchange among the fellows.

 In 2016, we are skipping our regular fellowship and are instead hosting a 10th anniversary conference, featuring papers and panels given by our former fellows.
-The conference is tentatively scheduled for October 2016.
-Please keep your eye on this page for more information!
+Visit the conference page for more information!

 The fellowship is directed by Lori Gruen and Kari Weil (who host the Program), Margo DeMello, and Kenneth Shapiro